-Electrical engineering diploma
+Electrical and computer engineering diploma

 The Electrical and Computer Engineering program provides a combination of theoretical and practical courses in electrical, electronic, and computer engineering.
 This is a full-time, two-year course of studies.
 Upon successful completion of the first year, students select one of four options to complete the diploma requirements.
 Each option includes information on the common first year foundation courses.

 For more information on the program, including an overview of the curriculum, visit Electrical and Computing Engineering Technology.

 After successful completion of the first year of the Electrical and Computer Engineering diploma, students can choose to pursue the B.Eng Electrical Engineering.
 This engineering degree path requires an additional three years of study and includes a mandatory 12 or 16-week summer work term after the completion of the third or fourth year.

 For more information on the Bachelor of Engineering program, including an overview of the curriculum, visit Bachelor of Engineering.

 Students are available three times a year in the Electrical and Computing Engineering Technology program.
 They can start a co-op position in January, May or September and are available for four, eight or 12 months.

 |September||Academic Term 1||Academic Term 2||Co-op 1|